doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

     during that request being lost.

 .. hint::

-    The DocumentManager is very similar to the Doctrine ORM EntityManager and this chapter similar to its `corresponding ORM chapter <https://doctrine-orm.readthedocs.org/en/latest/reference/working-with-objects.html>`_.
+    The ``DocumentManager`` is very similar to the Doctrine ORM EntityManager and this chapter is similar to its `corresponding ORM chapter <https://doctrine-orm.readthedocs.org/en/latest/reference/working-with-objects.html>`_.
     This chapter tries to help you by highlighting the places where PHPCR-ODM is different from the ORM.